lurui-star/build-ml-pipeline-for-short-term-rental-prices/README.md

-# Build an ML Pipeline for Short-Term Rental Prices in NYC
+pipel# Build an ML Pipeline for Short-Term Rental Prices in NYC

 This project builds a machine learning model to predict the typical price of a given short-term rental property based on the prices of similar properties.
 The company receives new data in bulk every week, and the model needs to be retrained on a weekly basis.
 Therefore, an end-to-end pipeline has been developed to automate this process, ensuring it can be reused for future data updates.